-The College is proud to present its financial statements for fiscal year 2021-2022.
+The College is proud to present its financial statements for fiscal year 2022-2023.
 There are three financial statements presented: the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.
 This discussion and analysis of the College's financial statements provide an overview of its financial activities for the year and comparative amounts for the prior year.
-The institution received an unmodified opinion upon examination of the fiscal year 2020-2021 records by the State of Alabama Department of Examiners of Public Accounts.
+The institution received an unmodified opinion upon examination of the fiscal year 2021-2022 records by Carr, Riggs & Ingram, LLC.